-(7) Company and peer group TSR reflects the Company's Compensation Peer Group as approved in each year and reflected in the Compensation Discussion & Analysis of each of our 2021, 2022, and 2023 Annual Proxy Statement, respectively.
+(8) Company and peer group TSR reflects the Company's Compensation Peer Group as approved in each year and reflected in the Compensation Discussion & Analysis of each of our 2021, 2022, 2023, and 2024 Annual Proxy Statements, respectively.
 The TSR for each year reflects what the cumulative value of \$100 would be, including reinvestment of dividends, if such amount were invested into the peer group for that applicable year on December 31, 2019.

-The only change to the peer group in 2022 relative to 2021 was the removal of Cubic Corporation as a result of its acquisition.
+The only changes to the peer group in 2023 relative to 2022 was the removal of Maxar Technologies Inc and ManTech International Corporation as a result of their acquisitions.
+In 2022, the only change to the peer group relative to 2021 was the removal of Cubic Corporation as a result of its acquisition.
 3-year TSR for the peer group approved in 2021, assuming a \$100 initial investment on 12/31/2019, would have been \$141.75.
 Changes to the peer group made in 2021 relative to the 2020 peer group were the removals of FLIR Systems and Perspecta as a result of their acquisitions and the addition of Maxar in light of its business relevance and size.
 2-year TSR for the peer group approved in 2020, assuming a \$100 initial investment on 12/31/2019, would have been \$135.62.